 For the veterinary practice, I would emphasize telemedicine consults and home delivery through an online pharmacy.
 On the personal financial planning side of the business, the advice is to hold steady, or add to equities as appropriate.

-Money Matters columnist Leslie A. Mamalis, MBA, MSIT, CVA
+Money Matters columnist and veterinary industry consultant Leslie A. Mamalis, MBA, MSIT, CVA

 Half of Summit Veterinary Advisors’ staff work from home already, and those of us in the Denver office have been working from home a few days a week.
 The goal is to be prepared to move to virtual officing before the end of the year.
 This is just pushing us to start earlier.